Toronto Wildlife Centre

 About Toronto Wildlife Centre:

-Founded in 1993, Toronto Wildlife Centre (TWC) provides medical treatment and rehabilitative care to sick, injured and orphaned wild animals found by the public.
-TWC works in the Greater Toronto Area and has grown into Canada’s largest and busiest wildlife centre.
-TWC’s mission is to promote the peaceful coexistence of people and wildlife.
-The charity’s overall goal is to release healthy animals back into the wild.
-The charity’s five core programs are Wildlife Rehabilitation, Wildlife Rescue and Release, its Wildlife Hotline, its Wildlife Hospital, and Education & Outreach.
+Founded in 1993, Toronto Wildlife Centre (TWC) provides medical treatment and rehabilitative care to sick, injured, and orphaned wild animals found by the public.
+TWC works across the Greater Toronto Area and is Canada’s largest wildlife centre in terms of patient admissions.
+Its mission is to promote the peaceful coexistence of people and wildlife.
+The charity’s overall goal is to rehabilitate and release healthy animals back into the wild.
+Toronto Wildlife Centre runs four core programs: Wildlife Rehabilitation, Education and Outreach, Wildlife Hospital, and Wildlife Rescue.

-TWC’s Wildlife Hospital diagnoses and treats injuries and illness in wild animals.
-TWC has a team of wildlife veterinarians as well as volunteer specialists who work in the hospital.
-TWC also provides students and graduates with placement and internship opportunities in the hospital.
+Wildlife Hospital funding made up 16% of program costs.
+TWC’s Wildlife Hospital treats injuries and performs lifesaving surgeries on wild animals.
+It has a team of wildlife veterinarians and volunteer specialists who work in the hospital.
+TWC also provides veterinary students with hospital placements and internships.

 My anchor